 Oil-based, latex, acrylic, or watercolor paints are safe paints for painting birdhouses.
 Birdhouses are safe to be painted everywhere except at the entrance holes, ventilation holes, and insides of the birdhouse as birds may accidentally consume the paint.
 Birdhouses should be painted with camouflage-colored paint.

-The reason why birdhouses shouldn’t be painted at the entrance holes, ventilation holes, and the insides of the birdhouse is to ensure that birds have minimal direct contact with the paint at all!
+Birdhouses shouldn’t be painted at the entrance holes, ventilation holes, and the insides of the birdhouse to ensure that birds have minimal direct contact with the paint!

-As such, these small paint chips that fall away can be ingested by the birds.
+As such, birds can ingest these small paint chips that fall away.

 Of course, all the paint I recommend is non-toxic to birds, but to minimize any unnecessary ingestion of foreign substances at all, don’t paint on the insides!